 - Signs!
 Signs create a welcoming feeling.
 I hate to keep referring to her, but Joanna Gaines uses them at least once in every home she “fixes up.”
 I created my own Bakery Sign similar to the one I saw in her home.
 I love the way my bakery sign creates character to our breakfast nook.
 To see this post on my DIY Bakery Sign click HERE.

-To summarize FARMHOUST STYLE: Vintage, Simple, White, Signs, lots of wood, and open shelving.
+To summarize FARMHOUSE STYLE: Vintage, Simple, White, Signs, lots of wood, and open shelving.
 A simple and light home decor trend.